 14) Pacers: Pacers are welcome to any runner once they have completed 30 miles.
 Muling is allowed if the person muling also carries 80 pounds worth of sharp rocks in a laundry bag.

 15) Guidelines: If you are dropping out, please let a race official know.
 Per USATF regulations, we discourage the use of headphones since there are five road crossings end-to-end.
 It goes without saying that no ultrarunner would ever litter.
 And as long at no one gets stabbed, trekking poles are permitted.

-16) Safety: When running along route 13 or at the road crossings, be very aware of cars.
+16) Safety: At the road crossings, be very aware of cars.
 When running at night, wear reflective clothes and lights.

 Race Swag available at: http://www.cafepress.com/ghosttrainemporium

-We have a limited number of camping spots available.
+We have camping spots available at Camp Tevya.
 See the camping information under the "Directions" tab.
 Please note that it will probably be very cold and no fires are allowed.
 Also, it is haunted.
 Have a good night...